How to Help a Man Through Life’s Transitions When Addiction Enters the Picture

 Transitions are never easy for anyone.
 There are different challenges depending on the person.
-Men specifically struggle in unique ways that cause them to view their life so different as a result.
+Men specifically struggle in unique ways that cause them to view their life differently as a result.
 When addiction enters the picture, men often use it as a reason to cover up the challenges they face with the transition.
 The mind and body crave repetition and balance.
 When things feel ‘off,’ it can take a toll both mentally and physically.
 Find some ways to help a man who is struggling with transitions in life deal with it in new ways outside of addiction or substance abuse.

 Addiction is a real response to real feelings that are going on in the mind and heart of a beloved man.
 He is likely struggling to put a name to what he feels, communicate it openly, and find a way to deal with it all at once.
 Maybe he started using drugs or drinking to cope with a transition in life or it began well before that and he uses that as an excuse to keep doing what he is doing.
 Either way, depression, and anxiety are very real emotions that should be expected from someone struggling through life transitions.
 Sit with him and let him know it is okay to feel anxious, scared, frustrated, angry, and whatever else he is feeling.
 He will go through periods of time where there is nothing but a struggle but then he will finally come out the other side and realize it was all worth it and he is navigating his way forward again.